-Last mile logistics is another consideration when thinking about rural e-commerce.
-With an increasing rise in transportation hailing solutions in urban centres, the conversation is moving to underutilized transport resources engaged or travelling through in the rural economies, from returning transit goods truck capacity, to tractor and “boda boda” optimization.
-E-commerce presents an opportunity for transporters to maximise their returns by carrying goods on return trips.
+Last-mile logistics is another consideration when thinking about rural e-commerce.
+With an increasing rise in transportation hailing solutions in urban centers, the conversation is moving to underutilized transport resources engaged or traveling through in the rural economies, from returning transit goods truck capacity to tractor and “boda boda” optimization.
+E-commerce presents an opportunity for transporters to maximize their returns by carrying goods on return trips.
 At the “end of the tarmac” tractors and boda boda riders are another resource that can handle farm gate deliveries if organized through digital instruments.
 OLX recently signed a 15% discount deal on delivering fertilizer to potato farmers that will be delivered by the trucks that will then collect the farm produce from the same farmers.
 E-commerce has the potential to reduce the costs of inputs to farmers if bundling and aggregating is solved and offer farmers a wider choice of inputs to increase their individual productivity.
 Logistics may be one of the major factors slowing the progress of rural e-commerce, but only for so long.

 The farmers’ cash flow challenge.
-The last but not least is the liquidity challenge farmers face.
-More than often farmers do not have smooth and predictable income, and rarely do they have enough money at the right time to purchase required inputs online.
-Offline, cooperatives have created credit solutions such as check off for input purchases and SACCO advance loans for other farmer expenses.
+Last but not least is the liquidity challenge farmers face.
+More than often farmers do not have a smooth and predictable income, and rarely do they have enough money at the right time to purchase required inputs online.
+Offline, cooperatives have created credit solutions such as check-off for input purchases and SACCO advance loans for other farmer expenses.
 One way to potentially accelerate rural e-commerce is to provide digital credit products for online purchases, the “digital credit card” for the farmer.
-One of the most touted use cases for MSHWARI, a digital lending and saving solution offered by Commercial Bank of Africa in partnership with Safaricom, is to purchase farm produce and sell the same to repay the loan.
-A similar solution for the e-commerce market would likely accelerate uptake and adoption of the service.
+One of the most touted use cases for MShwari, a digital lending and saving solution offered by Commercial Bank of Africa in partnership with Safaricom, is to purchase farm produce and sell the same to repay the loan.
+A similar solution for the e-commerce market would likely accelerate the uptake and adoption of the service.
 The Kenyan market is abuzz with digital credit products.
-The credit fever is so high that organisations that did not have a credit offering in their initial business model have gone 180 degrees and become fully-fledged financial institutions.
-Kopo Kopo www.kopokopo.com, a mobile payments merchant acquirer and mKopa www.m-kopa.com, are two examples of this trend, lending directly from their balance sheets.
-Additionally, the emergence of independent alternative data and credit scoring companies such as FarmDrive, Apollo, Pula and FirstAccess also signal the potential market supply for rural credit.
+The credit fever is so high that organizations that did not have a credit offering in their initial business model have gone 180 degrees and become fully-fledged financial institutions.
+Kopo Kopo , a mobile payments merchant acquirer, and MKopa , are two examples of this trend, lending directly from their balance sheets.
+Additionally, the emergence of independent alternative data and credit scoring companies such as FarmDrive, Apollo, Pula, and FirstAccess also signal the potential market supply for rural credit.